 Using Rich Text Inputs to edit your HTML and Markdown data

-Give your editors ultimate control by allowing them to write markup directly into your data files.
+These inputs give your editors ultimate control by allowing them to write markup directly into your data files.

-Using select inputs to edit your data
+Using Select inputs to edit your data

 Using Social Inputs to edit your data